basic logo

 This call is produced during the day and at night.
 It is produced at a high rate when a male is approached by a female, and he continues to produce it until he has amplexed the female.

-This is a 12 second recording of the fast enhanced mate attraction call made by a male Sierran Treefrog.
-It was recorded at about 9,000 ft. in Alpine County in late June at the beginning of the breeding season when the snow was melting around the breeding pond.
+Sound This is a 12 second recording of the fast enhanced mate attraction call made by a male Sierran Treefrog.
+It was recorded at about 9,000 feet of elevation in Alpine County in late June at the beginning of the breeding season when the snow was melting around the breeding pond.
 Another deeper single-note call is heard along with birds and flowing water.

 Trilled Encounter Call